Tengio/location/README.md

 ```

 The library asks for location permission to Marshmallow or greater devices.
-You have to pass the result to the library from you activity or fragment:
+You have to pass the result to the library from your activity or fragment:
 ```
 @Override
 public void onRequestPermissionsResult(int requestCode, String[] permissions, int[] grantResults) {